 - Provides light in wasted spaces

 - Usually the cheapest style of window

-Sash windows are essential when renovating or replicating Georgian and Victorian housing, still widely used on traditional-style new builds.
-Sizes are typically not standard but windows need to be in proportion to the house, so are often bespoke.
+Sash windows are windows with one or two sashes, split into a number of panes, that slide vertically or, in some cases, horizontally.
+This window style is still widely used on traditional-style new builds.
+Sizes are typically non standard but windows need to be in proportion to the house, so are often bespoke.

 - Timber sash windows require maintenance